Why people don't want to invite a notetaker bot

 | 2.
 Native app | Works for any meeting, no bot in participants | Requires installing an app | Frequent external / in-person meetings |

 | 3.
-Record → AI summary later | No subscription needed for a dedicated tool | No real-time output | Low meeting volume |
+Record now, AI-summarize later | No subscription for a dedicated tool needed | No real-time output | Low meeting volume |

 | 4.
-Native cloud recording + post-processing | No new tool needed | Requires host permissions | Users who usually host meetings |
+Native cloud recording + post-processing | No new tool needed | Requires host permissions | People who host most meetings |

 Option 1: Browser extensions